 In an academic setting, a “fellow” (think Oxford University, going back to the 14th century), teaches small groups of undergraduates.
 This fellow is an academically strong student who is awarded a fellowship to further peers’ knowledge and skills in a specific discipline.
-At UMBC, Writing Fellows work with faculty and students in ENGL 100.
+At UMBC, Writing Fellows work with faculty and students in English 100.
 Many have experience as Writing Center tutors; most are undergraduates, but some are graduate students or recent grads.
-The Writing Fellow works with students four different weeks out of the semester, specifically the fourth week, seventh week, tenth week, and thirteenth week.
+The Writing Fellow typically works with students four different weeks out of the semester.
 Since all our ENGL 100 classes are twice a week, this means two classes for the Writing Fellow each of those weeks.

 The task of a Writing Fellow is to work with ENGL 100 students facilitating peer review groups, and another role is helping students individually.
-In peer review, students typically share and discuss their work in progress, and it can be a chance for them to talk about their work with group-mates, a chance for a Writing Fellow to listen and ask questions more than talk.
+In peer review, students typically share and discuss their work in progress, and Writing Fellows can listen and ask questions.
 In some cases, the instructor may provide a peer review worksheet or one or more discussion questions to guide peer review.

-In preparation for this role, new Writing Fellows attend two fifty-minute workshops focused on the skills involved in facilitating peer review.
+In preparation for this role, new Writing Fellows attend monthly workshops/meetings focused on the skills involved in facilitating peer review.
 Writing Fellows may then work with up to four sections of composition each semester.
-Writing Fellows who are undergraduates also earn academic credit: one credit in ENGL 495 in every semester they are either preparing to begin serving as Writing Fellows or actively serving as Writing Fellows.
-The one-credit course includes occasional meetings with the program coordinator and the other Writing Fellows as well as an end-of-semester written self-assessment.
+Writing Fellows who are undergraduates also earn academic credit: one credit in ENGL 495 for every semester they serve as Writing Fellows.
 ENGL 495 coursework is graded on a regular (letter-grade) basis.

-This experience is particularly invaluable for students anticipated careers in education where providing student feedback and direction are necessary (yet learned) skills.
-Interested students should contact Carol Fitzpatrick, the English Department’s Director of Writing and Rhetoric, at firstname.lastname@example.org.
+This experience is particularly invaluable for students anticipating careers in education where providing student feedback and direction are necessary (yet learned) skills.
+Interested students should contact Carol Fitzpatrick, the English Department’s Director of Writing and Rhetoric, at email@example.com or Elaine MacDougall, Director of the Writing Center/English Lecturer, at firstname.lastname@example.org.